6 December 2017, The Wellcome Collection, London

 19.30 – Dinner at a nearby restaurant

 In place of our LRG Annual Lecture, this year we have invited not just one but four inspiring speakers.
-They will lead this symposium/workshop exploring the issue of landscape justice and role of research in helping to achieve it.
+They will lead this debate/workshop exploring the issue of landscape justice and role of research in helping to achieve it.
 Each is a leader in their field:

 Professor Ken Olwig, a geographer and philologist, who is interested in the relationship between different concepts of law and different concepts of landscape, and the consequences for landscape justice.
 He lives in Scandinavia, but his lecturing and research takes him all over Britain, Europe and the world.